Thank you to everyone who helped make WAAG and the opening celebration street party a huge success!

 Additional funding provided by Wilkinsburg Weed & Seed Initiative, Wilkinsburg Municipal Authority and Wilkinsburg Commercial & Industrial Development Authority.

-Western Pennsylvania School for the Deaf serves as fiscal agent.
+Western Pennsylvania School for the Deaf served as fiscal agent.

 WAAG is indebted to Whitney Avenue Neighborhood Group for their tireless efforts in landscaping the formerly overgrown yards with generous donations from Soergel Orchards & Garden Center and Garden Dreams Urban Farm & Nursery.

-Thank you to Hosanna House for hosting the youth art workshop series and to Kathleen Connors and Bernard Murphy for donating a building near the project site to host the adult art workshops.
+Thank you to Hosanna House for hosting the youth art workshop series and to Kathleen Connors and Bernard Murphy for use of their building near the project site to host the adult/senior art workshops.

 Additional funding provided by Wilkinsburg Weed & Seed Initiative, Wilkinsburg Municipal Authority and Wilkinsburg Commercial & Industrial Development Authority.

-Western Pennsylvania School for the Deaf serves as fiscal agent.
+Western Pennsylvania School for the Deaf served as fiscal agent.

 WAAG is indebted to Whitney Avenue Neighborhood Group for their tireless efforts in landscaping the formerly overgrown yards with generous donations from Soergel Orchards & Garden Center and Garden Dreams Urban Farm & Nursery.

-Thank you to Hosanna House for hosting the youth art workshop series and to Kathleen Connors and Bernard Murphy for donating a building near the project site to host the adult art workshops.
+Thank you to Hosanna House for hosting the youth art workshop series and to Kathleen Connors and Bernard Murphy for use of their building near the project site to host the adult/senior art workshops.